synchealth/handbook/content/handbook/Time Off of all Kinds.md

 * Thanksgiving

-* 4 floater holidays to assign to your tradition of choice or any days of the year that suit you!
+* 4 Floater Holidays to celebrate the tradtion of. your choosing or any day you see fit

 ### Floater Holiday Allotment

+Floating holidays are available at the beginning of each calendar year for all current associates.
+These floating holidays may be used only for religious or cultural holidays, employee birthdays, or other state or federal holidays during which Synchronous Health remains open.

 -All associates employed on January 1 will received 4 floater holidays to use throughout the calendar year.